hammerheim-game/hammerheim-rules/3-equipment.md

 ## Musical Instruments

 A musician must have an instrument to play so he can sing songs, tell tales and make hideous noises.
+A Musician may not have more than one instrument (they tend not to live long enough to become one-man bands).

 ### Drum